searchspring/snap/packages/snap-store-mobx/src/Finder/README.md

 An object used for finder state.

 ### `persisted` property
-Then `state.persisted` property is used to determine if finder selections have been persisted. (requires `config.persist.enabled` to be `true`)
+The `state.persisted` property is used to determine if finder selections have been persisted. (requires `config.persist.enabled` to be `true`)

 Will be set to `true` when the `loadPersisted` method is invoked and `selections` have been persisted from local storage.